 (ii) if it is ascertainable at that time — is more than $100 or such other amount prescribed by the regulations.

+(1AA) To avoid doubt, a place mentioned in subsection (1)(b)(i) may be a public place, and need not be a place the dealer cannot enter without the consumer’s consent or invitation.

+Note: This subsection was inserted as a response to the decision of the Federal Court of Australia in Australian Competition and Consumer Commission v A.C.N.
+099 814 749 Pty Ltd [2016] FCA 403.

 (1A) The consumer is not taken, for the purposes of subsection (1)(c), to have invited the dealer to come to that place, or to make a telephone call, merely because the consumer has:

 (a) given his or her name or contact details other than for the predominant purpose of entering into negotiations relating to the supply of the goods or services referred to in subsection (1)(c); or